 - Having strong leadership for inclusion from school principals and other administrators.

-- Having teachers who have knowledge about different ways of teaching so that students with various abilities and strengths can learn together.
+- Having educators who have knowledge about different ways of teaching so that students with various abilities and strengths can learn together.

-- Having principals, teachers, parents and others work together to determine the most effective ways of providing a quality education in an inclusive environment.
+- Having principals, educators, parents and others work together to determine the most effective ways of providing a quality education in an inclusive environment.

 Inclusive Education Month